 Emotional support animals are not legally recognised in the UK.
 There is no legal duty for landlords or other organisations to make special allowances for emotional support animals, even where they carry certification.
 Emotional support animals are subject to exactly the same pet request process as any other pet under the Renters' Rights Act.

-The new landlord rule introduces a strengthened enforcement environment for renting with pets.
-Tenants who believe a pet request has been unreasonably refused will have routes of redress beyond the courts.
-Membership of the new Private Rented Sector Landlord Ombudsman will be mandatory for private landlords, and the Ombudsman will have the power to make binding decisions, require remedial action and, where appropriate, award compensation.
+Membership of the Private Rented Sector Landlord Ombudsman will be mandatory for private landlords once the service is established.
+The Ombudsman will have power to make binding decisions, require remedial action and, where appropriate, award compensation.

-The Renters’ Rights Act 2025 represents the most significant restructuring of the private rented sector in decades.
-As the expected May 2026 commencement approaches, landlords should treat this new rule of renting with pets as a mandatory update to their compliance framework.
+The Renters' Rights Act 2025 represents the most significant restructuring of the private rented sector in decades.
+With the pet rules now part of every private assured tenancy, landlords should treat them as a standing element of their compliance framework rather than a one-off change.
 Practical steps include:

 Reviewing superior leases now to identify any existing restrictions on pets.